Mind Over Matter: Why You Should Hire Psychologists for Your Team

 Some people, in the hope of seeking resolution, approach the HR.
 You’d love to help, but unfortunately, they need clinical help to cross this phase and cure their illness.
 A psychologist would take care of these warriors struggling with their mental health.
 They are the right people to diagnose the condition, treat, or refer to another professional, for the right type of treatment.

-Having a go-to person, during these troubled times builds a lot of hope for the mentally ill.
-Hire a psychologist and you’ll thank yourself for it.
+Having a go-to person during these troubled times builds a lot of hope for the mentally ill.
+Hire a psychologist, and you’ll thank yourself for it.

 Getting the right psychologist is more than just reviewing their licenses and qualifications.
 You need to take a three-pronged approach:

-Formal assessments Background check & reference checks In-person interviews
+- Background checks & reference checks

-Hire Quotient can help you with laser sharp assessments and get you advanced insights on candidates’ competencies, for you to choose the unicorn, interview and onboard them.
+Hire Quotient can help you with laser-sharp assessments and get you advanced insights on candidates’ competencies, for you to choose the unicorn, interview, and onboard them.
 Our system creates a vast, diverse candidate pool, by considering global talent, referrals, and incorporating cold and warm outreach campaigns.
-Once you enter selection criteria, Hire Quotient’s AI-powered recruitment tool gets you the most relevant candidates with its laser sharp screening tool.
+Once you enter selection criteria, Hire Quotient’s AI-powered recruitment tool gets you the most relevant candidates with its laser-sharp screening tool.

-After the initial screening, choose from Hire Quotient’s assessment bank and administer our carefully curated, industry-vetted Psychologist assessment, get advanced insights and choose your unicorn, with ease.
+After the initial screening, choose from Hire Quotient’s assessment bank and administer our carefully curated, industry-vetted Psychologist assessment, get advanced insights, and choose your unicorn with ease.